-- Worked with a range of independent research institutions and think tanks from across the political spectrum to develop workable solutions to a range of policy areas and on broader questions such as how mainstream politicians should respond to populism and extremism
+- Worked with a range of independent research institutions and think tanks from across the political spectrum to develop workable solutions to a range of policy areas and on broader questions such as how mainstream politicians should respond to populism and extremism.

-Our objectives over the next five years are:
+Our current objectives are:

 - To broaden and deepen the public debate on migration and integration and ensure that it draws on shared values as well as evidence.

-In 2017 we are particularly interested in the following areas:
+We are particularly interested in the following areas: